California DMV Points System: How does it Work?

 Preventing Points on your Cali Driving Record

-How you choose to handle traffic violations and penalties are up to you.
+How you choose to handle traffic violations and penalties is up to you.

 The obvious answer is practicing safe driving.